What Size of Circular Saw Should I Use to Cut 4×4 Lumber?

 How do you cut a 4x4 fence post with a circular saw?

 You can cut a 4×4 fence post with a circular saw by using a c-shaped guide.
-You can’t use a regular cut line because it’ll be trickier to reach certain areas.
+You can’t use a regular cut line because it will be trickier to reach certain areas.
 If you have no choice, you can also opt for a chainsaw.

 Conclusion